 As mentioned above, intermixing plants and flowers can attract an abundance of their natural enemies or beneficial insects for biological control.

 - Environmentally friendly

 For example, using Nasturtiums as companion plants to “protect” tomatoes and gooseberries.
-Zinnias, Bee balm and Pineapple Sage attracts predators like hummingbirds, flies and wasps that eat whiteflies.
+Zinnias, Bee balm, and Pineapple Sage attract predators like hummingbirds, flies, encarsia formosa and parasitic wasps that eat whiteflies.